RetroPie/RetroPie-Docs/docs/Stratagus.md

 Make sure you have the original CD install files.
 Install StarCraft and take note of the path where it is installed.
 Copy the `INSTALL.EXE` from the CD to where the game was installed and rename it to `starcraft.mpq`.

-Additionally, you could download the StarCraft: Remastered installer from Blizzard and install the game from it, as it will provide the files you need, usually to "C:\Program Files (x86)\StarCraft".
+Alternatively, you could download the StarCraft: Remastered installer from Blizzard and install the game from it, as it will provide the files you need, usually to "C:\Program Files (x86)\StarCraft".

 Start up Stargus and select `starcraft.mpq` and it will begin extracting the assets needed to run on Stratagus.
 They will be extracted to: